Home » Talk to Us »

 NCEO Speaking and Consulting StaffBelow are profiles of NCEO staff available for speaking and introductory consulting.
 For details on these services and contact information, read Talk to Us, which describes our speaking services and the type of consulting we can provide.

-Corey RosenCorey Rosen, Ph.D., is the cofounder and senior staff member of the NCEO.
+Corey RosenCorey Rosen, Ph.D., is the founder and senior staff member of the NCEO.
 He co-authored, along with John Case and Martin Staubus, Equity: Why Employee Ownership Is Good for Business (Harvard Business School Press, May 2005).
 Over the years, he has written, edited, or contributed to dozens of books, articles and research papers on employee ownership.
-He is generally regarded as the leading expert on employee ownership in the world.
+He is generally regarded as the leading expert on employee ownership in the world and has appeared on numerous national radio and television news programs.

 Rosen received his Ph.D. in political science from Cornell University in 1973, after which he taught politics at Ripon College in Wisconsin before being named an American Political Science Association Congressional Fellow in 1975.
 He worked on Capitol Hill for the next five years, where he helped initiate and draft legislation on ESOPs and employee ownership.
 In 1981, he formed the NCEO.